Preparing the credentials desk

 - The committee chairman gives the report.

-- If the chairman is absent, the district governor may designate someone else to give the report.
+- If the chairman is absent, the district director may designate someone else to give the report.

 - The committee chairman (or designee) first announces the names of the members of the committee.